• Skip to primary navigation

 DID YOU MAKE THIS RECIPE?Be sure to PIN IT on Pinterest, leave a comment below, rate it, and mention @_VeganWithCurves using #veganwithcurves hashtag on Instagram so I can see it!

-Update Notes: This post was originally published on October 7, 2018, but was republished with new photos, step by step instructions, tips, and a video on October 21, 2019.
+Update Notes: This post was originally published on October 7, 2018, but was republished with new photos, new ingredients, step by step instructions, tips, and a video on August 13, 2022.

 As an Amazon Associate, I earn from qualifying purchases.
 Please read my full Affiliate Disclaimer.